Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/launchdarkly-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **LaunchDarkly - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **LaunchDarkly**.
-2. Enter a name.
+3. Enter a name.
-3. Paste the access token and client-side ID.
+4. Paste the access token and client-side ID.
-4. Map an Amplitude property to the LaunchDarkly user key.
+5. Map an Amplitude property to the LaunchDarkly user key.

     !!!note

         You must make sure to choose a matching user identifier in Amplitude and LaunchDarkly.
 This is often `userID`, but could also be a device ID.
 If they don't match, it won't work.

-5. Save when finished.
+6. Save when finished.

 ## Send a cohort